 Yes.
 If your temperature sensor is faulty, it can keep the engine from starting.
-For instance, a defective crank sensor might result in a failure to note engine rotation—and that in turn might result in the on-board computer system shutting off the fuel pump, keeping the engine from actually working.
+For instance, a defective crank sensor might fail to note engine rotation—and that in turn might result in the onboard computer system shutting off the fuel pump, keeping the engine from actually working.

 Similarly, if you note that you can keep the car running by repeatedly pumping the gas pump, the problem may be a faulty coolant temperature sensor.
 Let us explain.
 Your coolant temperature sensor helps your engine determine the correct cold-start air/fuel mixture based on the engine (or engine coolant) temperature and outside air temperature, but if the coolant temperature sensor records the wrong temperature, one of the potential problems is an air/fuel mixture mixed too lean, which may be why the only way to keep your engine running is to repeatedly pump the gas.

 Can GPS Trackers With Temperature Sensors Help Me Monitor The Temperature Conditions Inside My Refrigerated Truck In Real Time?

 Yes, GPS trackers equipped with temperature sensors provide real-time insights into the temperature conditions inside your refrigerated truck.
 This allows you to monitor temperature fluctuations and deviations promptly.